acestream/ace-network-docs/docs/library/popup/ads.md

 > Average expenses for in-stream video advertising (excluding Social Media) per Internet user per each year

-The cost of in-stream video advertising inventory held by DAO Ace Stream, according to statistics and predictions:
+The cost of in-stream video advertising inventory held by Ace Stream DAO, according to statistics and predictions:

 - **6.43 $ per user Ace Surf (Desktop + Mobile) in 2021**
 - **6.58 $ per user Ace Surf (Desktop + Mobile) in 2022**
 - **6.57 $ per user Ace Surf (Desktop + Mobile) in 2023**

-**The expected volume of annual inventory, when reaching the target of 100 million users of the Ace Surf browser, as well as other basic DAO Ace Stream products for 2023:**
+**The expected volume of annual inventory, when reaching the target of 100 million users of the Ace Surf browser, as well as other basic Ace Stream DAO products for 2023:**

 The volume of annual advertising inventory is 131.4 billion impressions with a total value of $ 657 million and an average CPM of $ 5